Boy Blue (Electric Light Orchestra song)

-"Boy Blue" is a song written by Jeff Lynne and performed by the Electric Light Orchestra (ELO) which first appeared as track number 3 from their 1974 album Eldorado.
+"Boy Blue" is a song written by Jeff Lynne and performed by the Electric Light Orchestra (ELO) which first appeared as the third track from their 1974 album Eldorado.

 Content

 Composition

-The album version of the song starts with a Baroque-style brass fanfare – reminiscent of Jeremiah Clarke's "Prince of Denmark's March" (ca. 1700) — and then develops into a minimoog sequence before the song properly begins.
+The album version of the song starts with a Baroque-style trumpet and string quartet fanfare – reminiscent of Jeremiah Clarke's "Prince of Denmark's March" (ca. 1700) — and then develops into a minimoog sequence before the song properly begins.
 The song includes a midway solo of the band's three string players.
 At the end of the song the string instruments quickly fade, immediately leading into the LP's fourth track "Laredo Tornado".

+According to Allmusic critic Michael A. Guarisco "The melody matches the fanfare of the lyrics by matching verses that have a strident sense of swing to them with a sing-along chorus built on a descending-note hook."

 Bassist Mike de Albuquerque sings on the song - one of his final appearances in the ELO catalogue.

-The US edited single version of the song is missing the fanfare intro, parts of the orchestral bridge, and the second to last chorus.
+The US edited single version of the song had many of the orchestrations removed.
+ELO writer Barry Delve believes that edits demonstrated "how much the album version's ambitious arrangement lifts 'Boy Blue' from being a fairly standard pop song to something much more remarkable."

 Lyrics

 The song is an anti-war song set during the Crusades and forms the second dream as part of the overall Eldorado dreamscape.
 It tells the story of Boy Blue, a war hero returning from a far-off war and the rapturous welcome he receives from his town folk.
+The chorus is made up of the town folk singing "Hey, Boy Blue is back."
 Boy Blue rebuffs the hero worship and declares his hatred of war, stating his refusal to ever “take up arms again”.